tanzu-end-to-end/tap-workshop/workshop/content/exercises/01-App-Accelerator.md

 * Operators use Application Accelerator to create and manage platform and supply chain configurations.

-If you are familiar with the Spring Boot starter [[[<- right term?]]] experience, Application Accelerator is very similar.
+If you are familiar with the [Spring Boot Initializr](https://start.spring.io/) experience, Application Accelerator is very similar.

 Let's open the Application Accelerator home page for our enterprise.

 ```dashboard:create-dashboard
 name: Accelerator